-Car occupants: Car occupants are the largest single casualty group comprising over 50% of total EU (27) deaths with the majority of car occupant deaths occurring on non-motorway rural roads (COWI, 2009).
+Car occupants: In 2014, car occupants were the largest single casualty group comprising 44% of EU deaths with the majority of car occupant deaths occurring on non-motorway rural roads.
 The main injury risks for car occupants arise from the way vehicles interact with each other and with the roadside.
-Car-to-car collisions are the single most frequent category of crash.
-For both fatally and seriously injured occupants, frontal impacts are the most important crash type followed by side impacts.
+Car-to-car collisions are the single most frequent category of accident.
+For both fatally and seriously injured occupants, frontal impacts are the most important accident type followed by side impacts.
 The head is the body area most frequently involved in life-threatening injury, followed in importance by the chest and then the abdomen.
 Among disabling injuries, those to the leg and neck are important (Hobbs, 2001).
 Determinants of injury severity include:

 - Speed of travel

 - Restraint use

 - Contact by occupant with the car 's interior, exacerbated by intrusion into the passenger compartment caused by the colliding vehicle or object

-- Mismatch in terms of size and weight between vehicles involved in a crash
+- Mismatch in terms of size and weight between vehicles involved in an accident

 - Ejection from the vehicle

 - Inadequate vehicle crash protection.

-Pedestrians: Pedestrians comprise around 20% of EU (27) road traffic deaths and around two thirds of these occur in urban areas.
+Pedestrians: In 2014, pedestrians comprised 22% of EU road traffic deaths and around two thirds of these occur in urban areas.
 Research suggests that the majority of all fatally and seriously injured pedestrians in Europe are hit by the fronts of cars.
 Lower-limb injury is, in general, the most common form of pedestrian injury, while head injury is responsible for most pedestrian fatalities (EEVC 1998, update 2002).
-The survival of pedestrians in traffic depends upon ensuring either that they are separated from the high speeds of motor vehicles or - in the more common situation of shared use of the road - that the vehicle speed at the point of collision is low enough to prevent serious injury on impact with crash-protective safer car fronts (Peden et al. WHO, 2004).
+The survival of pedestrians in traffic depends upon ensuring either that they are separated from the high speeds of motor vehicles or - in the more common situation of shared use of the road - that the vehicle speed at the point of collision is low enough to prevent serious injury on impact with crash- protective safer car fronts (Peden et al. WHO, 2004).